hypre-space/hypredrive/docs/usrman-src/input_file_structure.rst

   when the owning ``HYPREDRV_t`` object is destroyed.
 Applications can still call ``HYPREDRV_StatsPrint`` earlier if they want an additional snapshot before teardown.

+- ``statistics_filename`` - Optional file path for statistics output.
+Default is empty, which keeps writing to ``stdout``.
+When set, hypredrive appends each statistics snapshot to that file (for example, both explicit ``HYPREDRV_StatsPrint`` calls and library-mode auto-print on destroy).
+If the file cannot be opened, hypredrive emits a warning on ``stderr`` and falls back to ``stdout`` for that print.

 - ``use_millisec`` - Show timings on the statistics summary table in milliseconds.
 The default value is `no`, which uses seconds instead.